Kindle Direct Publishing Through Amazon.com

 Kindle Direct Publishing doesn't offer editorial services per se (though those services are available for a fee from KDP's Amazon sister company CreateSpace).
 In order to format the file for your e-book, KDP does offer a compact booklet (both in Kindle and PDF form) that provides detailed technical specifications for publishing your e-book successfully on the KDP platform.

-- KDP Book Package - Kindle Direct Publishing offers e-book only format and, as stated above, gives parameters and instructions for the technical specifications for formatting the file.
-In addition to the instructions for the file format, Amazon.com strongly suggests that the book have a compelling cover image, though for those books that don't have an image, the service will fill in with a simple placeholder.
+Kindle Direct Publishing offers e-book-only format and, as stated above, gives parameters and instructions for the technical specifications for formatting the file.
+In addition to the instructions for the file format, Amazon.com strongly suggests that the book has a compelling cover image, though, for those books that don't have an image, the service will fill in with a simple placeholder.

-- Book Cost/Pricing - There are no upfront charges to self-publish on KDP.
-The author chooses his or her own list price; Amazon.com offers options for 35 percent author royalties and 70 percent author royalties.
 Each option comes with its own set of parameters for value-added tax (VAT) and delivery costs.
-KDP allows the author to switch royalty options, if desired, but it's advisable to review the options carefully before choosing the first time.
+KDP allows the author to switch royalty options if desired, but it's advisable to review the options carefully before choosing the first time.